piterovxyz/piterovxyz/README.md

-developing microservices, squeezing the maximum out of resources, making complex things simple
+developing backend, refactoring complex monoliths in php, and squeezing the maximum performance out of go applications